riscv-boom/riscv-boom/docs/sections/execution-stages.rst

 The low-level floating point units used by BOOM come from the Rocket processor (https://github.com/freechipsproject/rocket-chip) and hardfloat (https://github.com/ucb-bar/berkeley-hardfloat) repositories.
-Figure [fig:functional-unit-fpu] shows the class hierarchy of the FPU.
+Figure :numref:`fp-fu` shows the class hierarchy of the FPU.

 To make the scheduling of the write-port trivial, all of the pipelined FP units are padded to have the same latency.
 [3]_